 Excepted or Non-excepted driving

-Once you have determine whether you drive in Interstate commerce or Intrastate commerce, you must decide whether you drive (or expect to drive) in a Non-Excepted or Excepted status.
+Once you have determined whether you drive in Interstate commerce or Intrastate commerce, you must decide whether you drive (or expect to drive) in a Non-Excepted or Excepted status.

 Excepted (EI or EA) commerce is when you drive a CMV only for the following activities: